 9. a) Explain aerial photography, mosaicing of aerial photographs, and stereoscopy.

-- b) Recognition elements of Aerial photographs with reference to geology. - 10. a) Interaction of EM radiation with atmosphere.
+10. a) Interaction of EM radiation with atmosphere.

 - b) Explain briefly about the atmospheric window regions useful for remote sensing. - 11. a) Give a detail account of different remote sensing platforms and their limitations .